Information for Patients

 Donating to the biobank

 To be part of a research study, trial, or to donate samples for research purposes, you need to provide informed consent.
 A sample could be solid or liquid, for example part of your tumour, or blood.
-For sample donation, this usually involves taking leftover samples which have been taken a part of your routine treatment.
+For sample donation, this usually involves taking leftover samples which have been taken as part of your routine treatment.
 This allows researchers to use your samples for their work.

 This process is highly controlled, and researchers are not allowed to do anything without your consent.